Cross Institutional Bioimaging PhD Course

 The course is relevant for PhD students within medicine, physics, chemistry, biochemistry, molecular biology, nano-bioscience, pharmaceutical sciences, agricultural science or biology.
 The emphasis of the course is a tour of all bioimaging techniques available in Denmark and will cover subjects like live cell imaging, spinning disk microscopy, electron microscopy, photoactivated localization microscopy, single particle techniques, structured illumination, stimulated emission depletion microscopy, imaging of neurons and cell migration.

-The course starts January 30th 2018, and consecutive Tuesdays for 9 weeks at 4 different universities and by different lecturers.
+The course starts September 9th 2019, and consecutive Mondays for 10 weeks at 4 different universities and by different lecturers.
 Each day of the course covers around 8 hours, from 09:30-17:30.
 In general, the morning session will consist of a set of lectures and the afternoon session will predominantly involve either the student's active participation in experiments, specific numerical exercises, or inspection of the local experimental facilities.
-Program.

 Course credit and evaluation

-The workload of the course corresponds to 9 ECTS points, the total workload includes reading material for each lecture and the preparation of the final talk (presentation).
-Credit for the course requires the student's presence at 7 of 9 lectures.
+The workload of the course corresponds to 10 ECTS points (under approval at PhD committee at SDU at the moment), the total workload includes reading material for each lecture and the preparation of the final talk (presentation).
+Credit for the course requires the student's presence at 8 of 10 lectures.
 For missed lectures students will have to write 3 page reports on the topic of the missed lecture.
 Also the students presence on the exam is mandatory.

 In order to get credits for the course, every student has to be present at all the other students' talks in their session (at KU / SDU) on the exam day.